System Requirements

 TIP

-In Typesense Cloud, we automatically manage disk space for you.
-When you enable the "High Performance Disk" option (available only for Highly-Available Non-Burst configurations), we use NVMEe SSD disks that give you the fastest data transfer rates.
+In Typesense Cloud, we provision 5X disk space, where X is the amount of memory you've chosen for your cluster.
+When you enable the "High Performance Disk" option (available only for Highly-Available Non-Burst-CPU configurations), we use NVMEe SSD disks that give you the fastest data transfer rates.

 # Choosing Number of Nodes